Why does my Guitar Buzz?

 If fret #2 is very low it will increase the space between itself and the bottom of the guitar strings.
 This means that the strings could be fretted and played aggressively at first fret and still not buzz because there is a lot of room for the strings to vibrate.
 After looking at each of these 3 situations, it is clear as day that all the frets on the guitar need to be of the same height or level.
 Solution: Get a complete fret levelling done by a professional.

-2. Improper Setup Guitar has a few points for the adjustment that are all interdependent.
+Guitar has a few points for the adjustment that are all interdependent.
 If you adjust one thing, it'll affect something else.
 It's very tricky if you try to do it on your own.
 Take for instance, the truss rod.
 The truss rod affects the guitar string height.
 If it is too high, the instrument will be harder to play.
 If it's low, your strings will buzz.
 Then there is the nut region.
 The nut handles keeping the strings in place.
 Making adjustments at the nut won't affect the truss roads but the opposite isn't true.
 The tension in the neck might increase if you don't pay attention while adjusting nuts.
 If you try to make string adjustments with the nuts, it'll be a laborious task and the changes you make can't be undone.
 If you do this improperly your guitar setup can be compromised for a decent period.
 And lastly to top it all off we have the bridge, it is the counterpart to the nut.
 Depending on the guitars design, the strings could end here.
 The bridge is point for three different adjustments, and if done by untrained hands can lead to a disaster, it can mess up your guitar intonation really badly.
 So all these along with uneven frets cause improper setup of your guitar and give you the buzz Solution: Get your guitar tuned by a professional.
 It is the best way to ensure proper setup and naturally buzz-free guitar.

-3. Low Action on the Strings String action is the string height measured to a specific fret.
+On the Strings String action is the string height measured to a specific fret.
 Your guitar should have constant string action throughout the guitar, or else you'll experience the buzz.
 A great way to check if the string action is correct is to look at the 1st fret, 12th fret, and 17th fret.
 It is the most common way to check the string action.
 While different players prefer different string actions, the method for checking it is same.
 Although the string action is the distance between the strings and the fret, you can't actually measure it with a ruler.
 You will have to use a string action gauge to measure your guitar string action accurately.
 If you have the instrument to measure the string action, you can do it yourself or take it to a professional.
 If you would like to do the adjustment yourself: Loosen the strings a bit to relieve tension on the strings and increase the string action by adjusting them at the string saddle, which is located on the bridge saddle.

-4. Not pressing the strings behind the fret When you push down on the strings to produce a note, your fingers should be pressing down on the fretboard as close to a fret as possible.
+The strings behind the fret When you push down on the strings to produce a note, your fingers should be pressing down on the fretboard as close to a fret as possible.
 The further you are from a fret, the harder you have to press to get a clear note; otherwise, it's just buzz town all in your ear.
 That said, it is easy if you are just strumming the strings for a note, but playing a chord is a different game altogether.
 When playing the 8 basic chords, make sure you get all your fingers behind a fret as much as possible.
 But don't worry if you can't put all your fingers behind the fret when it comes to complex chords.
-You can master this with practice and patience.
+You can master this with practice and patience

-5. Not pressing the strings hard enough Even if you place your fingers right behind the fret, you will still experience the buzz against the metal fret if you don't press down hard enough.
+The strings hard enough Even if you place your fingers right behind the fret, you will still experience the buzz against the metal fret if you don't press down hard enough.
 Don't worry about this issue if you are a newbie because it takes time, patience, and practice with solid fingertips to apply enough pressure on the strings to produce a clear note.
 You can experiment with using guitar capo and see how much pressure is needed to press the strings properly.
 This issue isn't something that can be solved instantly; you'll have to train long and hard to improve technique and proper posture.
 You can also opt for guitar lessons to speed up your progress.

-6. Neck has insufficient Relief Most beginners focus too much on the strings, the body, and the tuning pegs but forget to check the neck.
+Most beginners focus too much on the strings, the body, and the tuning pegs but forget to check the neck.
 The neck of your guitar is supposed to be perfectly straight as an arrow, that is, without string tension.
 If you do have strings and they are tuned to pitch, it should have a slight dip in the middle.
 That dip is called neck relief.
 If the dip is in the middle, we call it a forward dip.
 If there is no dip and more like a hump, we call it a back bow, which is always bad.
 A back bow means that there is not enough relief in the neck, which causes almost all open strings to buzz.
 It would be convenient if you could just set it and forget it, but that is rarely the case; the bend in your guitar neck can change over a period because of many factors:

 • Temperature